NekoNoka/Neko-OWOP-Scripts/README.md

 This is a project of mine mostly for my own enjoyment to see what I can make and to allow for artists to have an easier time making art.

-Please leave suggestions on what I can add to make it better.
+Please leave suggestions on tools/features that I can add to make it better.

 # Requirements